ltgcgo/docs/src/README.md

 # Lightingale Documentation
 Welcome to the documentation hub of the [Lightingale Community](https://ltgc.cc/).
 See the sidebar for the list of documentations available.

+To see a list of active projects, feel free to visit the [project website](https://ltgc.cc/project/) for the whole list, or [GitHub pages host](https://gh.ltgc.cc/) for projects hosted on GitHub.

 Site powered by [mdBook](https://github.com/rust-lang/mdBook).